AlexSapoznikov/node-alexa-starter-kit/readme.md

 - Skills are located in *./src/skills/* folder.
 - Skills are included in *./src/skills.js* file.
 - Server creates intents (endpoints) automatically using merged skills in *./src/skills.js* file.
-- Scripts for generating amazon configuration and new empty skill files are located in *./src/scripts* folder.
+- Scripts for generating amazon configuration and new skill files are located in *./src/scripts* folder.

 ## How to add new skills